twei55/twei55.github.io/_posts/2019-01-22-gear-detector.markdown

   - Rasterio
   - GeoJSON
 ---
-<p>The fishing gear detector is a convolutional neural network that is capable to detect abandoned fishing gear and macroplastic on high-resolution satellite imagery in marine environments.</p>
+<p>The fishing gear detector uses a trained convolutional neural network that is capable to detect characteristical patterns of macroplastic and fishing nets on high-resolution satellite imagery in marine environments.</p>